KevinDayve/Group-project/Readme.md

 So, that should do it.
 Remember, any time you want to perform a sequence extraction make sure all the file are in the same folder.

 ## Acknowledgements:
+While everyone contributed in some way to the project, but ultimately it was categorised as:

 |**Name**     |**Role**   |
 |---------|-------|